From Moral Issues that Divide Us

 With retribution, punishment is a matter of what is deserved in return for a wrongful act.
+The punishment is proportionate punishment to the crime, and imposed on the offender for its own sake rather than to bring about a larger social benefit.
 The retributive theory of punishment is most often associated with the notion of “eye for and eye” justice, where the imposed punishment is equal to the harm done.
 The Latin expression for this is lex talionis, which literally means “law of retaliation”.
 Sometimes the “eye for an eye” concept of punishment is taken literally, such as the following from the ancient Babylonian Law of Hammurabi (c.
 1750 BCE): “If a man puts out the eye of another man, then his eye shall be put out.
 If he breaks another man's bone, then his bone shall be broken.”
-By today’s standards, though, strict adherence to “eye for and eye” justice is barbaric: we don’t punish rapists by raping them, or punish arsonists by burning down their houses.
+The concept is probably most known from its appearance in the Hebrew Bible, that "Anyone who injures their neighbor is to be injured in the same manner: fracture for fracture, eye for eye, tooth for tooth.
+The one who has inflicted the injury must suffer the same injury" (Leviticus.
+24:19–21).
+By today’s standards, though, strict adherence to “eye for and eye” justice in all cases can be cruel and even irrational: we do not punish rapists by raping them, or punish arsonists by burning down their houses.
 Rather, we seek redress through more humane types of suffering that we can impose on offenders.

-With deterrence, punishment is a means of discouraging others from committing similar offences.
-If I see that an armed robber was punished with prison time, I’ll be less likely to commit armed robbery myself.
-The aim here is to use the criminal as an example for others to learn from.
+With deterrence, punishment is a means of discouraging others from committing similar offenses.
+If I see that an armed robber was punished with prison time, I will be less likely to commit armed robbery myself.
+The aim here is to use the criminal as an example from which others can learn.

-It is difficult to talk about the aims of punishment without mentioning the motive of revenge, which involves doing something from resentment as a retaliatory measure.
+It is difficult to talk about the aims of punishment without mentioning the motive of revenge, which involves doing something from anger or resentment as a retaliatory measure.
 In our ordinary lives, revenge often plays a role in our motivations to have someone punished.
 Suppose, for example, that a mugger stabs you and leaves you with a life-threatening wound, or that you are brutally raped, or that a drunk driver crashes into your car killing one of your family members.
 In each of these cases you would likely want the perpetrator to not only be caught, but to suffer for his crime and, in essence, get what he deserves.
-By harshly punishing the perpetrator, you have the opportunity to vent your rage and some sense of satisfaction and closure from your ordeal.
+By harshly punishing the perpetrator, you have the opportunity to vent your rage and get some sense of satisfaction and closure from your ordeal.
 What distinguishes revenge from retributive aims of punishment is impartiality.
 Revenge stems from an individual’s personal desire for retaliation, whereas retribution considers more abstractly what justice calls for in a specific situation.
-Similarly, revenge is intimately connected with a negative emotional state, such as anger or resentment, which do not need to play a part in retributive reasoning.
+Similarly, revenge involves negative emotional states of anger or resentment, which should not be part of retributive reasoning.

-All of the above aims of punishment—except reform—have been used as justifications for the death penalty, particularly with murders.
-It is eye for eye retribution: if you take someone’s like, justice demands that society takes your life.
+All of the above aims of punishment, except reform, have been used as justifications for the death penalty, particularly with murders.
+It is eye for eye retribution: if you take someone’s life, justice demands that society takes your life.
 It is incapacitation in the most extreme possible way since executed murderers can never repeat their crimes.
 Executing murderers is also a deterrent to other would-be murderers.
-Finally, the death penalty is an important way for family members of murder victims to vent their rage.
+Finally, the death penalty is a way for family members of murder victims to vent their rage.
 Whether any of these are good justifications for the death penalty, though, remains to be seen and is at the center of the death penalty controversy.